brittanyrw/emojipages/README.md

 ### Local Development Instructions

-1. Check the [Issues to see if the book](https://github.com/brittanyrw/emojipages/issues?q=is%3Aopen+is%3Aissue+label%3A%22Add+Book%22) you would like to add is listed.
-You can filter the Issues by genre if desired.
-- If it is not listed as an Issue, continue to the next step.
+1. Check the [Issues](https://github.com/brittanyrw/emojipages/issues?q=is%3Aopen+is%3Aissue+label%3A%22Add+Book%22) and [Pull Requests](https://github.com/brittanyrw/emojipages/pulls) to see if the book you would like to add is listed.
+If it is not listed as an Issue or Pull Request, continue to the next step.
+If it is listed as an Issue or Pull Request already, please choose something else to add.
-- If it is listed as an Issue, take note of the issue number (the number next to the title of the Issue) so that you can add it to your pull request and write a comment in the Issue stating that you will be adding that particular book.
-If there is already a comment in the Issue from someone saying that they will add that book, choose something else to add.
 2. Fork this repository.
 This will create a copy of the repository and create a new repository on your account.
 3. Once the repo is forked, you will be taken to the forked repo.
 Note: In the top left, the name of the repo should now include your username.
 4. Download the project to your computer.
 Click on the `Clone or Download` button.
 Copy the HTTPS github repo link.